panicmechanic/ZMD/Readme.md

 - Make inventory a combination of equipped and other inventory
 - Move passable set from monster_move_or_attack() to move()
 - Create an extra map to store pathfinding in without monster blocks.
+- Add an effect to increase stealth for every adjacent wall to player - sneaking